Find a spider by...

 male: 9 mm

-In a burrow in the ground with an open and unadorned entrance
+Lives in a burrow in the ground with an open and unadorned entrance but also often found running above ground

-Uncertain; may cause mild illness but bitings that lead to serious problems appear to be uncommon
+Uncertain; may cause mild illness but probably is too small to be dangerous to humans

 Wolf spiders are notable vagrants and can sometimes be found outside the burrow foraging for insects.
 However, as the photos on this page show, at least some

-lycosid species have the ability to 'balloon' to new locations when threatened by flooding and may end up on a 'communal' web that contains large numbers of individual
+lycosid species have the tendency to migrate to new locations when threatened by flooding and may end up on a 'communal' web that contains large numbers of individual

 spiders.
-This phenomenon is well known for some members of the Family Linyphiidae but is not often seen for lycosid species.
+This massed web phenomenon is well known for some members of the Family Linyphiidae but is not often seen for lycosid species.

 Spider(s) with a very similar appearance: A number of other small lycosid species, especially Venatrix species.